In Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

 You Show Symptoms of Serotonin Syndrome

-The most common signs your antidepressant dose is too strong are symptoms of serotonin syndrome.
+The most common signs your antidepressant dose is too high are symptoms of serotonin syndrome.
 Serotonin syndrome occurs when a medication you’re taking increases levels of serotonin in the body, causing it to accumulate.
 This can lead to symptoms like agitation, confusion, rapid heart rate, high blood pressure, muscle rigidity, loss of muscle coordination, and more.

 Symptoms of serotonin syndrome are most likely to occur when someone starts taking medication or adds another medication to their regimen.
 If you experience any of these symptoms, speak to your doctor right away.
 While serotonin syndrome is curable, it can become life-threatening if left untreated.

-Your Mood or Energy Improve Too Much
+Your Mood or Energy Improves Too Much

 Although the goal of taking antidepressant medication is to improve the person’s mood and other symptoms of their mental illness, too much of an improvement in a short period can indicate a serious problem.
 Depression medications can sometimes cause mood swings, especially in people who have bipolar disorder or have a family history of the disease.

-If you’re taking antidepressant medication and you either feel unusually elated, or you become very terse with your loved ones, feel noticeably more irritable, or have an uncharacteristic bout of rage, then it’s likely that your antidepressant dose is too high.
+If you’re taking antidepressant medication and you either feel unusually elated, or you become very tense with your loved ones, feel noticeably more irritable, or have an uncharacteristic bout of rage, then it’s likely that your antidepressant dose is too high.

 Help for Antidepressant Abuse